antoniofull/thexpatmagazine.com/src/pages/blog/2014-11-16-27-reasons-barcelona-best-city-world.md

 photo credit: [Bradley Wells]

 **Barcelona, Nova Icaria, Bogatell, Mar Bella, Sitges** ..
-Just chose the one you want and you won&#8217;t regret.
+Just chose the one you want and you won't regret.

 ##  5 &#8211; The Food.